ruzih/Tap-A-Tap/README.md

 ###**v1.2.5**
-* Added instructions icon under the version number (top left) *Tap to learn how to play; tap outside the screen or tap your Back button to leave the info page
+* Added instructions icon under the version number (top left) *Tap to learn how to play
+  *Tap outside the screen or tap your Back button to leave the info page

 ###**v1.2.0**
 * Added a 'Cloud Theme'